kevinolega/callcentertrainingtips/_posts/2019-08-11-no-enhance.md

 permalink: /no-enhance/
 author: Kevin Olega
 ---
+Why do you want to work in a call center?

+Interviewers frequently ask about your motivation on why you want to work in a call center.

-Many applicants tell the interviewer...
+Many applicants tell the interviewer this exact answer:

 I want to work in a call center because I want to enhance my English communication skills.

-Your plan is going to happen.
+Your plan isn't going to happen.

 You'll fail because the interviewer won't endorse you to the next stage.